 Does this sound familiar….
 You have thumb arthritis, you hurt your thumb or are recovering from surgery.
-Your doctor recommended a thumb brace to keep you from moving it.
+You’re searching for thumb pain relief and your health care provider recommended a thumb brace to keep you from moving it.
 You’ve followed your doctor’s orders and worn your brace every day for an entire week and you still have thumb pain.
 You’re probably asking yourself — how long do I need to wear my thumb brace?

 Don’t kid yourself.
 Pain doesn’t go away overnight.
 So, how long until you’re actually pain-free?
 The answer is…it depends.
 Arthritis or an injury to a muscle, ligament or bone causes pain, swelling and discomfort.
 You need to heal and that means you need time…and patience.